AspadaX/cchain/README.md

 cchain remove --reset
 ```

-### Syntax Check
+### Syntax Check - BETA

 You may want to make sure that your chain won't crash unexpected.
 The syntax check offers a mechanism that looks over your chain and then pick up potential issues.
 This is still an experimental feature, and may not be accurate.

-You can check your chain bu running:
+You can check your chain by running:
 ```sh
 cchain check ./path/to/your/chain.json
 ```